aarmea/albertarmea.com-v2/content/post/alexa-tree.md

 ```

 At this point, you should be able to reboot your Pi and once Alexa says "Hello",
-the tree will work as an echo (albeit poorly).
+the tree will work as an Echo (albeit poorly).
 If not, check the log via
 `journalctl -u AlexaPi.service` to see what specifically went wrong.
 If you
 still need to set up the output device, I found the [Arch Wiki's documentation
 on PulseAudio][pulseaudio-output] useful.